Frequently Asked Questions

 26. How can I tell if a product has been OpenADR certified?

 The OpenADR Alliance maintains a database of certified products on its website, and will manage the branding and logo process to ensure consistent and accurate use of the OpenADR Certified logo.
+Check in the "Products" menu.

 27. Where can I learn more about the OpenADR 2.0 test tool?